Bunjevci: Ethnicity status dispute

-Following the breakup of Yugoslavia, the Bunjevac community was, during the reign of Slobodan Milošević, officially granted the status of autochthonous people in 1996.
+In Serbia, following the breakup of Yugoslavia, the Bunjevac community was officially granted the status of recognized ethnic minority in 1996.
 In the 1990s many Croats declared themselves as Bunjevac in order to avoid stigmatisation, which increased the number of self-declared Bunjevci.
 The self-declaration of Bunjevac was also aided by grass-roots demands for a separate Bunjevac nation.

-In early 2005, the Bunjevac issue (bunjevačko pitanje) was again popularized when the Vojvodina government decided to allow the official use of the Štokavian dialect with ikavian pronunciation "bunjevac speech with elements of national culture" in schools – in the first year in Cyrillic script and in the following school years in Latin script.
+In 2005, the Bunjevac issue (bunjevačko pitanje) was again popularized when the Government of Vojvodina decided to allow the official use of the Štokavian dialect with ikavian pronunciation "bunjevac speech with elements of national culture" (Bunjevački govor s elementima nacionalne kulture) in schools – in the first year in Cyrillic script and in the following school years in Latin script.
 This was protested by the Serbian Bunjevac Croat community as an attempt of the government to widen the rift between the Bunjevac communities.
-They favour integration, regardless of whether some people declared themselves distinct, because minority rights (such as the right to use a minority language) are applied based on the number of members of the minority.
+They favour integration, regardless of whether some people declared themselves distinct, because ethnic minority rights (such as the right to use a minority language) are applied based on the number of members of the ethnic minority.
 As opposed to this, supporters of pro-Bunjevci option are accused Croats for attempts to assimilate Bunjevci.
-In 2011, Bunjevac pro-Yugoslav politician Blaško Gabrić and Bunjevac National Council, asked Serbian authorities to start juristic criminal responsibility procedure against those Croat minorities who are denying the existence of Bunjevci being an ethnicity, which is, according to them, violation of laws and constitution of the Republic of Serbia.
+In 2011, Bunjevac pro-Yugoslav politician Blaško Gabrić and Bunjevac National Council, asked Serbian authorities to start juristic criminal responsibility procedure against those members of Croat ethnic minority who are denying the existence of Bunjevci being a separate ethnicity, which is, according to them, violation of laws and constitution of Serbia.